-When combined with an appropriate microcontroller (MCU), the MC13201 provides a cost-effective solution for short-range data links and networks.
+When combined with an appropriate microcontroller (MCU), the MC13202 provides a cost-effective solution for short-range data links and networks.
 Interface with the MCU is accomplished using a four wire serial peripheral interface (SPI) connection and an interrupt request output which allows for the use of a variety of processors.
-The software and processor can be scaled to fit applications ranging from simple point-to-point systems to star networks.
+The software and processor can be scaled to fit applications ranging from simple point-to-point systems, through complete ZigBee networking.
+For